Ziyan-ZOU/ziyan-zou.github.io/content/about.md

 - **Beijing Gloriousway Consulting Management Co., Ltd.,** Intern Headhunter *Jul 2018- Sep 2018*

-	- Used Linkin and Liepin Website to find suitable candidates for clients, mainly focused on the direction of advertising and analysis industry
+	- Used Linkedin and Liepin Website to find suitable candidates for clients, mainly focused on the direction of advertising and analysis industry
 	- Candidates communication and assistance
 	- Candidates resume modification
-	- Mainly clients: APPLE; BCG
+	- Main clients: APPLE; BCG